All of the Orphan Black Clones, Ranked

 3. Helena

 Though the show too often relied on various factions kidnapping Helena as a plot device, it is a complete delight whenever Helena is actually free.
 As a semi-feral person who grew up with little knowledge of the world outside her strict Ukrainian convent and religious cult, her approach to babies, boyfriends, and babka cake is magnificently weird.
-It’s hard to take your eyes of Maslany when she dons that blond wig and throws herself into Helena’s odd idiosyncrasies — any episode that includes her full-body dance moves seems to be in instant classic.
+It’s hard to take your eyes of Maslany when she dons that blond wig and throws herself into Helena’s odd idiosyncrasies — any episode that includes her full-body dance moves is an instant classic.
 Of course, Helena is at her comedic peak when living with the uptight Hendrix family in the suburbs.
 In addition, her loyalty and periodic tornadolike violence certainly come in handy.
 She might not be the best clone, but she is the best sestra.

 2. Sarah Manning

 Sarah is the audience’s surrogate: After she unknowingly throws herself into the middle of the clone drama, we learn almost everything about the nefarious groups attempting to control the genetic identicals right alongside her.
-Her near constant deal-making and negotiations with shady double-crosses is maddening — why would she trust Rachel again?! — yet she is most necessary for peeling away at the evil-science-driven mystery at the core of the show.
+Her near constant deal-making and negotiations with shady double-crossers is maddening — why would she trust Rachel again?! — yet she is most necessary for peeling away at the evil-science-driven mystery at the core of the show.
 She’s the fast thinking, fist-throwing, protective mama with a real knack for impersonating other clones.
 What would Orphan Black even be without Sarah?
 She’s our rock, even if she sometimes doesn’t appreciate Felix, or the slew of smoking hot guys who love her, as much as we know she should.

 1. Alison Hendrix

 Soccer mom, school-board trustee, drug dealer, I.D. forger, Glendale community theater star: Is there anything Alison can’t do?
 With just a few meaningful exceptions, Alison stays removed from the high-stakes conspiracy drama of the city, as she, her husband, and Felix have their own suburban subplots that are like Weeds, if Weeds was better.
-Alison’s interactions with every character seem to make them more likable and fun, including Sarah’s awful ex-boyfriend Vic.
+Alison’s interactions with every character make them more likable and fun, including Sarah’s awful ex-boyfriend Vic.
 Whether she and Felix are attempting to pull a “reverse-Pygmalion” in the first season, or she’s burying the man her husband accidentally murdered, Alison is the most consistently great character and the best clone.
 All hail the Queen of the Clone Club!